An Operetta in 3 Acts

-Eduard Kunnekes’s fabulous modern German operetta, in a rhyming translation into English by Gerald Frantzen and Hersh Glagov, is a fun time.
+My first visit to see an operetta by the six year old Chicago Folks Operetta was a most pleasant one.
+Their fabulous modern German operetta, in a rhyming translation into English by Gerald Frantzen and Hersh Glgov, is a fun time.
 The music by Eduard Kunneke is part traditional opera, part vaudeville, and part early Broadway musical with Viennese operetta style influences.
 The score is light and melodious featuring the romantic Viennese counterpart.
 The score has some tango melodies as well as cute, playful ditties with hints to Gilbert & Sullivan.

-The story of The Cousin from Nowhere is a folksy one, with only eight players, about a small town girl turning eighteen who is lovestruck since eleven by Roderich, who has disappeared from Germany for seven years.
-Julia (Heather Youngquist) is being controlled by her step adopted parents Wimpel (Rose Guccione from the 2012 production) and Jesse (James Judd) who want to get rich from Julia’s marriage.
-When August (Nicholas Pulikowski) arrives in the village, Julia and everyone believes he is only a poor stranger.
+The story of The Cousin from Nowhere is a folksy story with only nine players about a small town girl turning eighteen who is lovestruck since eleven years old by Roderich who has disappeared from Germany for seven years.
+Julia (the golden voiced Elizabeth Schleicher) is being controlled by her step parents Wimpel (Rose Guccione) and Jesse (the strong voiced Robert Morrissey) who want to get rich from Julia’s marriage.
+When August (the terrific charismatic Geoffrey Agpalo) arrives in the village, Julia and everyone believes he is only a poor stranger.
 Julia and the stranger have sparks between them but Julia still pines for her Roderick.
 With smartly crafted hidden identities, the light comedy unfolds with many of the stock characters from Viennese operetta’s are present: the dreamy ingenue and her wise-cracking best friend; mooching relatives; the hapless, lovesick milquetoast; and, love interests for the girls–and, of course, all are happily united at the end.

-The assortment of arias ranged from ballads, to marches, waltzes and a Boston Foxtrot, to patter songs, to cute plot specific tunes, to powerful anthems.
+The assortment of arias ranged from ballads, to marches, to patter songs, to cute plot specific tunes, to powerful anthems.
 The operetta’s whimsical style is as much a crowd pleaser as is the melodious music.
 Nothing is lost from the English translation and the tight production values make the show zip along nicely.

-For more info checkout The Cousin from Nowhere page at theatreinchicago.com
+For more info checkout The Cousin from Nowhere at theatreinchicago.com